 Another problem I see is authors who just can’t accept that their story has any archetypes in it, so they think writing a logline for it is impossible.
 I’ve yet to see a story where that was actually true.

-All stories, including the world’s great literature, use Archetypes.
+All stories, including the world’s great literature, use archetypes.
 Tolstoy’s novels, Nabokov’s novels, Proust’s novels all have Settings, Protagonists, Antagonists, Problems, Conflict and Goals.

 Remember, archetypes are not the same as clichés, conflict is not necessarily melodrama, Antagonists don’t have to be a moustachio-twirling villains and Protagonists don’t have to be a square-jawed heroes.